dvirfriedler/FastAPI/README.md

 ## About This Repository

-This repository contains all the coding exercises and projects that I am working on as part of the FastAPI course on Udemy.
-The purpose of this repository is to document my learning progress and showcase my understanding of FastAPI's capabilities.
+This repository contains a REST API project developed using the FastAPI framework.
+The purpose of this repository is to provide a base project for individuals who want to develop a REST API for their application and have some knowledge of FastAPI, but are not experts in the field.
-All the code written in this repository was written by me, and the projects here were developed according to CI/CD methodologies.
-The main project is inside the TodoApp folder

 ## Projects Overview